Ma1hT3ach3r/ICS4URubrics/README.md

 ### 5. Micro Controller Course (10%)
 * 4. Developer completes all tasks assigned to her/him.
 Documentation logs progress and shows interest in task.
 * 3. Developer completes all tasks assigned to her/him.
 Some documentation.
-* 2. Developer completes
+* 2. Developer completes some of the tasks but has no documentation and code does not function.
-* 1.
+* 1. Developer completes some tasks but without any evidence to show for it.

 (Mandatory)
 ### 6. 20time(10%)
+* 4. Student has completed all of their logs and demostrates strong project management techniques through use of GitHub.
+Documentation, and use of GitHub intracacies not discussed in class are present.
+A natural connection to computer science is present.
+The presentation demonstrates that the student learned a variety of lessons from their experiance.
+* 3. Student has completed all of their logs on time.
+Use of Wiki and Project tab are on-going.
+Presentation shows that a variety of learning was present.
-* 4. Student has automated certain aspects of their log
+* 2. Student has completed some/most of their logs on time.
+Little documentation.
+Presentation was lacking in preparation.
+* 1. Student has not completed logs in general.
+No documention.
+Presentation did not occur.

+(Mandatory)
 ### 7. Coding Challenge(10%)
 * 4. Team has constructed a webpage(ghpages), used social media, to promote their coding challenge.
 Each person has a contributed one original creationof the coding challenge to the repository.
 Other people have tried and contributed to their coding challenge through submissions, links, comments, pull requests, etc. to show what they made from their inspiration.
 * 3 THe coding challenge was mostly successful.
 * 2 The coding challenge was successful in some aspects.
-People listene
+People listened
 * 1 The coding challenge was attempted and an attempt was made but was unsuccessful.

+(Can be used to replace Micro-Controller course, or improve grade)
 ### Extra.
-Khan Academy (10%)
-Students are to submit the document to apply for this 10% on a contract basis.
-An assessment will be done and one period of renegotiation (will go up min .5% max 1%).
+Khan Academy (10% each section completed) (i.e. more HTML, JQuery, SQL, Games, etc.)
+More to come on this but essentially each section is 10% and completion of all challenges and projects are required to reach level 4.

-### 8. Javascript Syntax & Style (10%)
+### 8. Javascript Syntax & Style (10%) [self-assessemnt then evaluation of self-assessment]

 * 4: Developer uses elegant and idiomatic Javascript to accomplish common tasks.
 Demonstrates solid understanding of function passing and manipulation.
 Developer can speak to choices made in the code and knows what every line of code is doing.
 * 3: Developer writes solid Javascript code using common patterns and idioms.
 Code is organized appropriately within objects and functions.
 Developer can speak to choices made in the code and knows what every line of code is doing.